SimplifyJobs/2024-New-Grad-Tech-Jobs/README.md

         </a>
 			</div>
 		</a>
 		<sub><i>Stop manually re-entering your information.
-Simplify’s extension helps you autofill internship applications on millions of sites.</i></sub>
+Simplify’s extension helps you autofill job applications on millions of sites.</i></sub>
 	</p>
 </div>